 9/11 Tribute Museum

-The September 11th Families' Association put together the 9/11 Tribute Museum to pair those looking to learn about 9/11 with those who survived the event.
+The September 11th Families' Association put together the 9/11 Tribute Museum to help those looking to learn about 9/11 with those who survived the event.
 The displays feature firsthand accounts from both survivors and victims' family members, as well as artifacts from the site, many on loan from the families of those lost on 9/11.
-Since the Tribute Museum opened in 2006, family members, survivors, first responders, and Manhattan residents have been sharing their personal stories on walking tours and in the museum's galleries.
+Since the Tribute Museum opened in 2006,family members, survivors, first responders, and Manhattan residents have been sharing their personal stories on walking tours and in the museum's galleries.

 A tour is a good option for those seeking guidance while exploring the WTC site and Ground Zero.
 You can choose from both guided and self-guided tours, making it easier to get oriented and maximizing your time on the grounds.